 It was a known issue in .NET 4.7, as mentioned here: https://support.microsoft.com/en-us/help/4035412/fix-expiration-time-issue-when-you-insert-items-by-using-the-cache-ins

 Continue reading “Episerver caching issue with .NET 4.7”

-I sometimes have to import a bacpac file from customer’s database to my local machine to investigate – usually from SQL Azure database.
+I sometimes have to import a bacpac file from customer’s database (usually from Azure SQL database) to my local machine – .
 For most of the time it’ll be very easy when the databases are in .bak format, but for .bacpac file it can be pretty complicated.

 Sqlpackage.exe is the standard tool to import the .bacpac file, and it can be found with the installation of Visual Studio (for example

 C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\130) or SQL Server (

 C:\Program Files (x86)\Microsoft SQL Server\130\DAC\bin ).
 Latest version should be used because they can support the older formats (.bacpac exported from older SQL Server version), but not the way around (older version might not support .bacpac files exported from newer SQL Server versions)